hpvsim/hpvsim_methods_manuscript/README.md

 ### Running scripts

-There are separate scripts for running and plotting each figure and the use cases, all of which are in the ``hpvsim_scripts`` folder.
+There are separate scripts for running and plotting each figure and the use cases.
 Specifically:

 #### `plot_fig1.py`
  - This script can be used to reproduce Figure 1.